GLP-1 Therapy and Mental Health Care

 • navigating emotional eating patterns during treatment

 At SpringSource, we offer therapy tailored for individuals navigating a GLP-1 medical weight management journey.
-For many people, therapy becomes an important space to process the emotional and psychological adjustments that can accompany these changes.
 Our clinicians understand the complex emotional, behavioral, and relational layers involved and provide thoughtful, size-inclusive mental health care grounded in compassion and expertise.

 Understanding “Food Noise” and GLP-1 Medications